sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 Usage: config subinterface del [OPTIONS] <sub_port_interface_name>
 ```

+### 4.1.2 Config IP address on a sub port interface
-Once a sub port interface is added, `add` and `del` ip address commands are supported on it.
+Once a sub port interface is added, existing `config interface ip` is used to `add` or `del` ip address on it.
 ```
-Usage: config subinterface ip [OPTIONS] COMMAND [ARGS]...
+Usage: config interface ip [OPTIONS] COMMAND [ARGS]...

   Add or remove IP address